PowerShell/PowerShell-RFC/CommunityCall/README.md

 # PowerShell/OpenSSH Community Call

-The PowerShell Community Call is held on the 3rd Thursday of every month at [9:30 AM US Pacific Time](http://www.timebie.com/std/pdt.php?q=9.5).
+The PowerShell Community Call is held on the 3rd Thursday of every month for 30 minutes at [9:30 AM US Pacific Time](http://www.timebie.com/std/pdt.php?q=9.5).
-Topics include PowerShell 7, Windows OpenSSH, PSEditorServices/VSCode-PowerShell, PSScriptAnalyzer, PowerShell Gallery, and any other projects owned by the PowerShell Team.
+Topics include PowerShell 7, Windows OpenSSH, PSEditorServices/VSCode-PowerShell, PSScriptAnalyzer, PowerShell Gallery, Azure PowerShell/CLI, DSCv3 and any other projects owned by the PowerShell Team.

+> [!NOTE]
-> **_NOTE:_** For March 21st 2024 we will be doing the call at 7pm PST to accomodate those in Asia timezones.
+> For March and September calls we will be doing the call at 7pm PST to accomodate those in Asia timezones.

 You can join our Teams live event at https://aka.ms/JoinPSCall